-After the session with Alex, Dr. Clement couldn’t put the unsettling couple out of her mind.
-She’s never experienced such an out of the ordinary case.
-After a small dinner at home she informed her husband she would take a stroll out in town, get some night air in Ravensgate park and think.
+After her session with Alex, Dr. Clement couldn’t put the unsettling couple out of her mind.
+Following a small dinner at home, she informed her husband that she was going out to take a stroll in Ravensgate Park to get some fresh night air and think.

-Alex Stone cast no shadow; this was a fact.
-She’d seen it herself.
-But his story was so utterly impossible she had to investigate further.
-Alex claimed the book was extremely rare and if it was real, she’d like to have a look.
-Dr. Clement stepped out of the park out on to Main Street to find Marcia’s Vintages.
+Alex Stone cast no shadow; this she knew for a fact.
+But still, his story about Kelly was so utterly impossible—she had to investigate further.
+Alex claimed that this book he read at the antiques shop was extremely rare—if it was real, she wanted to have a look at it.
+Dr. Clement stepped out of the park onto Main Street and began to look for Marcia’s Vintages.

-The hanging bell of the door jingled as Dr. Clement stepped into the poorly lit book shop.
+The hanging bell on the door jingled as Dr. Clement stepped into the poorly lit shop.
 Dust layered the shelves with old books, antiques and other odds and ends.
-The rickety floor creaked under feet and the place reeked strongly of perfume: the very same lilac Kelly said Alex smelled like when he came home.
-If anyone spent more then ten minutes in the store their clothes become saturated with it.
+The rickety floor creaked underfoot and the place reeked of perfume; the very same lilac scent Kelly said Alex smelled like when he came home.
+If anyone spent more than ten minutes in the store their clothes would become saturated with it.

-“Hello there,” said a woman.
-Dr. Clement turned to the front counter.
-Marcia, she assumed, sat behind the counter reading a magazine drinking a glass of wine.
-Her skin was pasty white and long, sandy blonde hair stopped at the small of her back.
-She had the greenest of green eyes and was pretty, just like Kelly said.
+“Hello there,” came a woman’s voice.
+Dr. Clement turned toward the front counter.
+She assumed this was Marcia sitting behind the counter, reading a magazine and drinking a glass of wine.
+Her skin was pasty white, and her long, sandy-blonde hair stopped right at the small of her back.
+She had the greenest of green eyes and was pretty, just like Kelly had said.

-“As a matter of fact, I am.
-I’m looking for a book called Shadows, Ether and Consciousness.”
+“As a matter of fact, yes.
+I’m looking for a book called Shadows, Ether, and Consciousness.”

 An expression of curiosity appeared on Marcia’s face.
-“Any particular reason why the book interests you?”
-Marcia asked.
+“Any reason why that book interests you?” she asked.